-\$25 copayment for each Medicare-covered specialist visit.
+\$25 copayment for each Medicare-covered specialist

-Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits (continued) Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services o Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your
+Physician/Practitioner services, including doctor's office visits (continued)

-- doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - o The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of
+- Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - O You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of

-\$25 copayment for each Medicare-covered nonroutine dental visit.
+\$25 copayment for each Medicare-covered non-routine dental visit.

-What you must pay when you get these services Services that are covered for you Physician/Practitioner services, including doctor's office visits (continued) neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Prior Authorization and Referral may be required.
-Covered services include: Diagnosis and the medical or surgical treatment of \$25 copayment for Medicareinjuries and diseases of the feet (such as hammer toe or covered podiatry services. heel spurs) Routine foot care for members with certain medical \$0 copayment for routine foot conditions affecting the lower limbs care.
-Prostate cancer screening exams There is no coinsurance.
-For men age 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
-Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Prior Authorization may be required.
+What you must pay when you get these services Services that are covered for you Physician/Practitioner services, including doctor's office visits (continued) neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services \Prior Authorization and Referral may be required.
+Covered services include: \$25 copayment for Medicare-Diagnosis and the medical or surgical treatment of covered podiatry services. injuries and diseases of the feet (such as hammer toe or heel spurs) \$0 copayment for routine foot Routine foot care for members with certain medical conditions affecting the lower limbs care.
+Prostate cancer screening exams There is no coinsurance, For men age 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
+Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies \Prior Authorization may be required.
 Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy 20% of the cost for Medicarecare, pacemakers, braces, prosthetic shoes, artificial limbs, covered prosthetic devices and related supplies. and breast prostheses (including a surgical brassiere after a mastectomy).
+These include, but are not limited to: colostomy bags and supplies directly related to colostomy 20% of the cost for Medicarecare, pacemakers, braces, prosthetic shoes, artificial limbs, covered prosthetic devices and breast prostheses (including a surgical brassiere after a and related supplies. mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
-Pulmonary rehabilitation services Prior Authorization may be required for Medicare-Comprehensive programs of pulmonary rehabilitation are covered pulmonary covered for members who have moderate to very severe rehabilitation services. chronic obstructive pulmonary disease (COPD) and order for
+Pulmonary rehabilitation services \Prior Authorization may be required for Medicare-Comprehensive programs of pulmonary rehabilitation are covered pulmonary covered for members who have moderate to very severe rehabilitation services. chronic obstructive pulmonary disease (COPD) and order for